hamidrezafahimi/insutiples/cpp/errors.md

 ### undefined reference to `vtable for <class-A>'

-Inside the class A, you've declared a non-pure virtual function which is not defined is the library.
+Inside the class A, you've declared a non-pure virtual function which is not defined in the library.

 ### cannot declare variable 'dobj' to be of abstract type 'D'